 Here are a few of our favorites that you can plant right now for glorious blooms next spring.

 Sometimes called PeeGee hydrangeas, these are late bloomers (summer into early fall).
-They’re covered with elongated, cone-shaped flower heads that start out white or green before blushing into pinks and peachy tones as the season progresses.
+They're covered with elongated, cone-shaped flower heads.
+These start out white or green before blushing into pinks and peachy tones as the season progresses.

 Long-lasting white flowers quickly mature to a rich strawberry pink and deep rose as cool fall weather arises.
 This is a compact panicle hydrangea with sturdy stems that holds the beautiful flowers aloft.
 Up to 5' tall and 4' wide.
 Zones 4–8.

-This compact selection features big lime-green panicles that mature to pure white and are held atop strong, sturdy stems that don’t flop.
+This compact selection features big lime-green panicles.
+These mature to pure white and are held atop strong, sturdy stems that don't flop.
 Flowers and foliage take on rosy hues as temperatures drop in fall.
 Up to 5' tall and wide.
 Zones 4–8.

-French, big leaf, mop head, call them what you may, these are the classic, high-summer hydrangeas with large round or lace cap flower heads.
-While white varieties stay white, those that start out pink or blue can range in color depending on the acidity or alkalinity of the soil.
-(Note: Not all macrophyllas are reliably hardy in the coldest zones, and a tough winter can shut down their flower power.)
+French, big leaf, mop head, call them what you may.
+These are the classic, high-summer hydrangeas with large round or lace cap flower heads.
+While white varieties stay white, those that start out pink or blue can range in color.
+This depends on the acidity or alkalinity of the soil.
+(Note: Not all macrophyllas are reliably hardy in the coldest zones.
+A tough winter can shut down their flower power.)